apereo/cas/docs/cas-server-documentation/installation/Azure-ActiveDirectory-Authentication.md

 {% include casmodule.html group="org.apereo.cas" module="cas-server-support-azuread-authentication" %}

-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#microsoft-azure-active-directory-authentication).
+{% include {{ version }}/principal-transformation.md configKey="cas.authn.azure-active-directory" %}

+{% include {{ version }}/password-encoding.md configKey="cas.authn.azure-active-directory" %}

+{% include {{ version }}/azuread-authentication-configuration.md %}

 ## Principal Attributes

 The above dependency may also be used, in the event that principal attributes need to be fetched from Azure Active Directory without necessarily authenticating credentials .
 To see the relevant list of CAS properties, please [review this guide](..configuration/Configuration-Properties.html#microsoft-azure-active-directory.